Site uses cookies to provide basic functionality.

 00b9278 "I heard the fear in the first music I ever knew, the music that pumped from boom boxes full of grand boast and bluster.
 The boys who stood out on Garrison and Liberty up on Park Heights loved this music because it told them, against all evidence and odds, that they were masters of their own lives, their own streets, and their own bodies.
 I saw it in the girls, in their loud laughter, in their gilded bamboo earrings that announced their names thrice over.
 And I saw it in their brutal language and hard gaze, how they would cut you with their eyes and destroy you with their words for the sin of playing too much.
 "Keep my name out your mouth," they would say.
 I would watch them after school, how they squared off like boxers, vaselined up, earrings off, Reeboks on, and leaped at each other.
 I felt the fear in the visits to my Nana's home in Philadelphia.
 You never knew her.
 I barely knew her, but what I remember is her hard manner, her rough voice.
 And I knew that my father's father was dead and that my uncle Oscar was dead and that my uncle David was dead and that each of these instances was unnatural.
 And I saw it in my own father, who loves you, who counsels you, who slipped me money to care for you.
 My father was so very afraid.
 I felt it in the sting of his black leather belt, which he applied with more anxiety than anger, my father who beat me as if someone might steal me away, because that is exactly what was happening all around us.
 Everyone had lost a child, somehow, to the streets, to jail, to drugs, to guns.
 It was said that these lost girls were sweet as honey and would not hurt a fly.
 It was said that these lost boys had just received a GED and had begun to turn their lives around.
 And now they were gone, and their legacy was a great fear.
 Have they told you this story?
 When your grandmother was sixteen years old a young man knocked on her door.
 The young man was your Nana Jo's boyfriend.
 No one else was home.
 Ma allowed this young man to sit and wait until your Nana Jo returned.
 But your great-grandmother got there first.
 She asked the young man to leave.
 Then she beat your grandmother terrifically, one last time, so that she might remember how easily she could lose her body.
 Ma never forgot.
 I remember her clutching my small hand tightly as we crossed the street.
 She would tell me that if I ever let go and were killed by an onrushing car, she would beat me back to life.
 When I was six, Ma and Dad took me to a local park.
 I slipped from their gaze and found a playground.
 Your grandparents spent anxious minutes looking for me.
 When they found me, Dad did what every parent I knew would have done--he reached for his belt.
 I remember watching him in a kind of daze, awed at the distance between punishment and offense.
 Later, I would hear it in Dad's voice--"Either I can beat him, or the police."
 Maybe that saved me.
 Maybe it didn't.
 All I know is, the violence rose from the fear like smoke from a fire, and I cannot say whether that violence, even administered in fear and love, sounded the alarm or choked us at the exit.
 What I know is that fathers who slammed their teenage boys for sass would then release them to streets where their boys employed, and were subject to, the same justice.
 And I knew mothers who belted their girls, but the belt could not save these girls from drug dealers twice their age.
 We, the children, employed our darkest humor to cope.
 We stood in the alley where we shot basketballs through hollowed crates and cracked jokes on the boy whose mother wore him out with a beating in front of his entire fifth-grade class.
 We sat on the number five bus, headed downtown, laughing at some girl whose mother was known to reach for anything--cable wires, extension cords, pots, pans.
 We were laughing, but I know that we were afraid of those who loved us most.
 Our parents resorted to the lash the way flagellants in the plague years resorted to the scourge." -- fear systemic-racism Ta-Nehisi Coates

 11cf140 All soldiers felt the same thing going into battle, whether they admitted it or not: fear.
 Fear of failure, fear of dying, fear of watching their friends die, fear of being wounded and living out the rest of their days crippled or maimed.
 The fear was always there, and it would devour you if you let it.
 Des knew how to turn that fear to his own advantage.
 Take what makes you weak and turn it into something that makes you strong.
 Transform the fear into anger and hate: hatred of the enemy; hatred of the Republic and the Jedi.
-The hate gave him strength, and the strength brought him victory. hate fear sith star-wars Drew Karpyshyn
+The hate gave him strength, and the strength brought him victory. fear hate sith star-wars Drew Karpyshyn

 1 2 3 4